Skip to content

 Resident Government

-Resident Council is the official resident government representing the University Student Apartments Resident Association.
-Each year, the residents of University Student Apartments elect a Resident Council to represent the interests and concerns of the residents.
+Resident Council is the official resident government representing the Sunnyside Apartments Resident Association.
+Each year, the residents of Sunnyside Apartments elect a Resident Council to represent the interests and concerns of the residents.
 Residents are encouraged to contribute to the character and direction of their community by participating in the resident government.

 uparrow